pauljs/pauljs.github.io/_posts/2015-12-22-Installing-Ubuntu-and-Lasagne.md

 - To install the bleeding-edge version (I did this for version 0.2.dev1): "pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip"

 ### Step 4: Optionally Enable GPU support (Highly Recommended!)
+Your computer requires a GPU in order to use this option

 - To enable GPU support, you need NVIDIA's CUDA Toolkit.
 Go to its [website](https://developer.nvidia.com/cuda-downloads) and narrow down your operating system version until you get to installer type.
 Click which instaler type you wish to use (I used deb "(local)")
 - Once downloaded, I followed the [CUDA Quick Start Guide](http://developer.download.nvidia.com/compute/cuda/7.5/Prod/docs/sidebar/CUDA_Quick_Start_Guide.pdf) in the Debian Installer for Ubuntu section using the following commands